irql/nos64/README.md

 #### Low-level todos
   - Write IDE/ATA driver for disk access (and determine what else is needed to these ends)
   - VGA support
+  - Keyboard driver should set LEDs depending on which lock(s) are active
-  - (med priority) keyboard driver doesn't support multi-byte scancodes
+  - (med priority) keyboard driver doesn't support multi-byte scancodes (i.e. numpad, ctrl, arrows)
   - (low priority) Use APIC instead of 8295